The CSM Course is a self-paced online course that takes 15-100 hours to complete, and builds the skills of High Performance & Lifelong Learning.

 Problem-solving is a key part of CSM: What is the question asking?
 Where is the information?
 What information is relevant to solving the problem?
 What are the steps and their order?
 This question focuses on planning - students must only determine HOW they will find the salon profits and set up a plan of attack.

-To build High Performance skills, we needed to create new technology that also addresses how a student learns, feels and acts, how they deal with frustrations, how to improve their focus, and how to encourage them to strive for excellence.
+To build High Performance & Lifelong Learning skills, we needed to create new technology that also addresses how a student learns, feels and acts, how they deal with frustrations, how to improve their focus, and how to encourage them to strive for excellence.

 CSM guides students on a personalized path through math and literacy skills using the Goldilocks principle - they always work on skills that are not too hard or easy for them at the moment but are "just right", where they have to work hard, persevere through frustration, and can be rewarded with success.
 CSM identifies specific student thinking errors for efficient, effective learning.